Discworld Features

 - Enormous range of items

 - Discworld MUD has over 500 different weapons, 350 pieces of armour, 2500 items of clothing, 500 pieces of jewellery, 1200 types of food, 600 pieces of furniture for player houses, the list goes on and on.
+In addition there are also many types of items that can be custom ordered.

 - Varied Magic

-- There are three distinct types of magic on Discworld MUD, wizard, witch and priest.
+- There are three distinct types of magic on Discworld MUD: wizard, witch and priest.
 Wizards see magic as a power to harness, witches view magic as a means to an end and will often use psychology instead, priests view it as a gift from their gods.
 In the game each of these is entirely distinct working in its own way with its own strengths and weaknesses.

 - Player Run